 In the ear hearing aid (ITE hearing aid): This hearing aid fits within the outer portion of the ear.

-The receiver in the Ear hearing aid (RITE hearing aid): It is also called receiver in the canal hearing aid.
+The receiver in the Ear hearing aid (RITE or RIC hearing aid): It is also called receiver in the canal hearing aid.
 It consists of a case that sits behind your ear.
 But unlike BTE devices, receiver piece goes inside the ear which makes it smaller than BTEs.

 In the canal hearing aid (ITC hearing aid): This hearing aid fits in the ear canal and a smaller portion of it shows in the outer ear.

 Invisible in the Canal (IIC hearing aid): These are the tiniest form of hearing aids that fit very deeply in the ear canal and is invisible.